wandss/FileNetPEAPI/README.md

 ```
 **Sample:**
 *client = PEClient('content_engine', '9080', 'p8admin', 'password')*
-With This client instance of PEClient  you can check:
+With this client instance of PEClient  you can check:

 ####Available App Spaces:
 *Prints appspace names*